 If you don’t have extra cash to trade, don’t get started until you do.
 It may also be wise to pay down debt and establish an emergency fund before getting started with trading.

 It should include rules regarding the level of exposure you want for specific industries, sectors, and asset classes.
 And it should all be underpinned by a set of goals for the short and long term.
-Following this plan will allow you to make thoughtful, disciplined decisions and allow you to trade with confidence.
+Following this plan will help you to make thoughtful, disciplined decisions and allow you to trade with confidence.

 Test It Out

 So you have an investing plan, but how do you know if it’s a sensible one?
 Fortunately, there are ways to test a trading strategy without putting money at risk.
 Any investor can use historical data to see how a strategy would have played out in real life.

 Of course, this can require a lot of time and effort.
 In some cases, an investor may benefit from hiring a programmer to develop a backtesting system.
 Some online brokers offer platforms that allow for testing of strategies.
 For example, TD Ameritrade offers a practice system known as paperMoney on its thinkorswim platform.
 Traders receive $100,000 of fake money to test different investments and trades with.
 Fidelity has a similar product called Wealth-Lab Pro that lets you test it out before making a trade.

 Some of these platforms require minimum balances to use them and may come with additional fees.